Arrian

 Arrian of Nicomedia (/ˈæriən/; Greek: Ἀρριανός Arrianos; Lucius Flavius Arrianus; c.
 86/89) was a Greek historian, public servant, military commander, and philosopher of the Roman period.

 The Anabasis of Alexander by Arrian is considered the best source on the campaigns of Alexander the Great.
-Scholars have generally preferred Arrian to other extant primary sources, though this attitude is beginning to change in light of modern studies into Arrian's method.
+Scholars have generally preferred Arrian to other extant primary sources, though this attitude has changed somewhat in light of modern studies into Arrian's method.